jvarga/geonames-for-postgis/README.md

 This is necessary to assure, amongst other things, the correct paths are specified.

-This utility is best run as the postgresql superuser (e.g., postgres).
+This utility is easiest run as the postgresql superuser (e.g., postgres).

 * enable execute bit